sahilphule/devops-templates/documentation/terraform/azure/virtual-machine-terraform/virtual-machine-terraform.md

 # Azure Virtual Machine Provisioning using Terraform
 - We will provision the Azure Virtual Machine using Terraform as an Infrastructure as Code.
 - We will deploy it in a custom Virtual Network for isolation.
-- We will SSH into the Virtual Machine, install the docker.
+- We will SSH into the Virtual Machine, and install the docker.
 - Then, we will deploy the Nginx Container and try accessing it on the Web Browser.

 ---